Also known as: Shunt - portacaval

 People with liver disease are at a much higher risk for complications after surgery.

-Patients with severe liver disease that is getting worse should be evaluated for liver transplant.
+People with severe liver disease that is getting worse may need to be considered for liver transplant.

 - Review date: